theGreatKyle1994/Vector2-Engine/documentation/major_modules/Scene.md

 ## add.rect()

 This method is used to create an instance of [RectangleBase]() to the Scene.
+The rectangles origin uses the _x_ and _y_ arguments to plot the upper left vertex.
+The _width_ argument is used to plot the upper right vertex.
+The _height_ argument is used to plot the bottom left vertex while both _width_ and _height_ are used to plot the bottom right vertex.

 ### Arguments